Greg Zuerlein: 2017 season

-Before the 2017 season, Sean McVay was hired as the new coach of the Los Angeles Rams.
 On March 14, 2017, Zuerlein signed a three-year contract extension with the Rams.

 On September 10, 2017, in the season opener against the Indianapolis Colts, Zuerlein converted three field goals and five extra points in a 46–9 home victory.
 He tied with Oakland Raiders' kicker Giorgio Tavecchio for the most points scored by a kicker in Week 1 with 14.
-On October 1, 2017, Zuerlein broke the Rams record for the most field goals in a game going 7 for 7 (surpassing Jeff Wilkins in 2006) against the Dallas Cowboys in the Rams 35–30 upset win, earning him NFC Special Teams Player of the Week for the fourth time in his career.
+On October 1, 2017, Zuerlein broke the Rams record for the most field goals in a game going 7-for-7 (surpassing Jeff Wilkins in 2006) against the Dallas Cowboys in the Rams 35–30 upset win, earning him NFC Special Teams Player of the Week for the fourth time in his career.
 On November 2, 2017, Zuerlein received the NFC Special Teams Player of the Month award for his strong performances in October.
 In Week 10, Zuerlein converted all four field goals, including a 50-yarder in a 33–7 win over the Houston Texans, earning him NFC Special Teams Player of the Week for the second time in the 2017 season.
 On December 20, 2017, Zuerlein was placed on injured reserve due to a back injury.
 This news came a day after it was announced the Zuerlein was named to his first Pro Bowl.
 In addition, he earned NFC Special Teams Player of the Month for November.
 He was later named as a First-team All-Pro.
 He finished the season leading the league in scoring with 158 points and 11.3 points per game.